-The CONTROL register controls the stack used when the processor is in Thread mode.
+The CONTROL register controls the stack used, and the optional privilege level for software execution, when the processor is in Thread mode.
 See the register summary in Table 2-2 on page 2-3 for its attributes.
 The bit assignments are: